pressbooks/local-dev-environment/README.md

 `lando testbygroup <GROUPNAME>` Run only a specific group of tests, for example: `lando testbygroup covergenerator`.

-### XDebug configuration in PHPSTORM
+### XDebug configuration
 You can configure XDebug locally by adding a new PHP Remote Debug configuration and setting the following values:
 - Name: appserver
 - Host: pressbooks.test
 - Port: 443
 - Use path mappings: <YOUR PATH>/app/web -> /app/web

-### Add DB Connection in PHPSTORM
+### Add DB Connection
-You can set up access to your database in PHPStorm by creating a new MariaDB connection and setting the following values:
+You can set up access to your database in your IDE by creating a new MariaDB connection and setting the following values:
 1. Run `lando info` and note the `host` and `port` values used by your `database` service.
 2. In PHPStorm, open the `Database` menu (on the right side of the IDE), click the `+` button and add a new `MariaDB` connection.
 3. Enter the following connection data: